-Below mentioned 5 Medicinal Herbs are recommended for Patients of Breast Cancer to enable a complete and successful remission -
+Below mentioned 5 Medicinal Herbs are recommended for Patients of Cancer to enable a complete and successful remission -

 Along with these 5 Herbal Medicines, following documentation too shall be enclosed in the Parcel for easy reference of patient -

 • Copy of Authentication Certificate of FAGONIA CRETICA issued by ARI (Govt of India)

 • Diet Regimen to be followed by Patients of Cancer